djeada/Frontend-Notes/notes/03_css_frameworks.md

 ### An outline of common features

-Let's look at some of the most common CSS preprocessor features and how they compare to CSS4, the latest version of CSS.
+Let's delve into some of the most prevalent CSS preprocessor features and see how they stack up against CSS4, the latest iteration of CSS.

 #### Variables

-Variables provide named values used in various parts of the code.
-For example, if you used red as a value in several properties and then decided to change it to blue, you can update the value in one place if you used a variable, or you would need to track down all instances separately otherwise.
+Variables facilitate the use of named values in different sections of the code.
+For instance, if you've utilized 'red' in various properties and later opt for 'blue', with a variable, you can alter the value in a singular location, as opposed to tracking down each instance individually.

 CSS: